When you are out and about it is important to be alert and aware of your personal safety.

 A person who waves at unknown drivers from the side of the road to request a ride with a driver further along the road is called a Hitch-hiker.
 Hitchhiking is illegal in Queensland and Victoria.
 Elsewhere in Australia it is illegal to hitchhike on motorways (where pedestrians are prohibited and where cars are not allowed to stop).
 Some travel companies promote hitchhiking as an inexpensive means of travelling around Australia.
 However, many crimes have been committed against innocent hitchhikers including violent personal crimes and abductions.
 You do not know anything about the person whose car you get into.

-Our advice to you is: DON’T HITCHHIKE!
+Our advice to you is: do not hitchhike!
 It simply is not worth the risk.